 Stevens Institute of Technology

 Please submit this information electronically to the Office of Graduate Academics (lromano@stevens.edu) requesting the proposal be added to the Graduate Curriculum Committee agenda.
-Allow at least 2 months for approval There will be a first meeting to introduce and discuss the proposal, and a second meeting to consider for approval.
+Allow at least 2 months for approval.
+There will be a first meeting to introduce and discuss the proposal, and a second meeting to consider for approval.
 In the case of suggested major revisions or collaboration across programs, a longer period of consideration may ensue.
 Please remember that the Committee’s agenda is set a week before each scheduled meeting.
 The GCC’s calendar fills rapidly.
 ALL submissions, original or revised, must be sent to Lena Romano one week before the meeting at which they will be discussed.
 Late submission will result in proposals being heard at subsequent meetings.

 Proposals must be brought to the Committee by the departmental representative, but relevant stakeholders may attend meetings and present the proposals.
 If the proposal was developed in a different format for approval at the school level, the Committee still requires that this form be completed.

 If there is parallel or similar course running at the undergraduate level, proposals must clearly indicate how the proposed course is a graduate course either in the course description itself or in a supplemental section below it.
 What differentiates the proposed course from an undergraduate offering?
 Insuring clarity for the GCC will streamline discussion.